andyst-dev/inception-42/README.md

 # inception

 A small containerized web infrastructure developed as part of the 42 curriculum.
-This project consists of building a multi-service setup with Docker Compose, including NGINX with TLS, WordPress with php-fpm, and MariaDB, along with persistent volumes, a dedicated network, and environment-based configuration.
+`inception` is a Docker-based infrastructure project that brings together NGINX, WordPress and MariaDB in a multi-service setup.

-`inception` was a good way to go deeper into system administration through container orchestration, service isolation, networking, persistent storage, TLS setup, and automated service provisioning.
+It was a good way to build solid foundations in container orchestration, service isolation, networking, persistent storage, TLS setup and automated service provisioning.

 ## Features
 - Multi-container infrastructure managed with Docker Compose